mozilla/legal-docs/Websites_ToU/en-US.md

 If you subscribe to receive our newsletters or register for an account in connection with any of our Websites, you may receive transactional emails from us in connection with your account (for example, legal, privacy, and security updates).

 Some of our Websites have online tools that allow you to send emails to others.
-For example, you can invite your contacts to events using your Webmaker account.
+For example, you can invite your contacts to events on Mozillians.
 You agree not to misuse others’ email addresses (for example, by spamming them).

-Other Websites, like MozReps and Webmaker, provide tools that enable users to arrange physical events for anyone to attend.
+Other Websites, like MozReps, provide tools that enable users to arrange physical events for anyone to attend.
 Please exercise caution and good judgment when attending events.

 #### 7\.
 Abuse Reports